Heidi Montag and Spencer Pratt are expecting their first child

 Heidi Montag has revealed she is three months pregnant and is due on October 19.

-Speaking to Us Weekly magazine, the couple, better known as Speidi, said they "couldn't be excited".
+Speaking to Us Weekly magazine, the couple, better known as Speidi, said they "couldn't be more excited".

 “The look on her face, I can’t even describe it.
 She was literally glowing," Spencer said, descrbing the moment she told him the news.